 Figure 4.
-Enriched HumanPSD(TM) disease (2020.3) of genes carrying SNP variations in Experiment.
-The size of the bars correspond to the number of bio-markers of the given disease found among the input set.
+Enriched HumanPSD(TM) disease (2022.1) of the most frequently mutated genes in Experiment.
+The size of the bars correspond to the number of biomarkers of the given disease found among the input set.

 Full classification \rightarrow

 The result of overall Gene Ontology (GO) analysis of the genes carrying sequence variations of the studied pathology can be summarized by the following diagram, revealing the most significant functional categories overrepresented among the observed (genes carrying sequence variations):